-Image 8: The Cowichan Bay estuary is highly ecologically valuable ... and vulnerable.
+Image 8: The Cowichan Bay estuary is highly ecologically valuable... and vulnerable.

-The focus of Development Permit Area 2 is sensitive terrestrial ecosystems identified by the SEI.
+The focus of Development Permit Area 2 is sensitive terrestrial ecosystems, including Wake Lake.

-The provincial government's Sensitive Ecosystems Inventory: East Vancouver Island and Gulf Islands covers a portion of the plan area and identifies rare and fragile terrestrial ecosystems that should be protected.
-The SEI includes the following categories of ecosystems: Coastal Bluff, Sparsely Vegetated, Terrestrial Herbaceous, Wetlands, Riparian, Woodlands and Older Forest.
-Native plants, wildlife and their habitat in sensitive ecosystems are particularly vulnerable to threats posed by invasive plant species.
+The report entitled Environmentally Sensitive Areas (ESAs) Mapping in the Cowichan Region - Phase II (Madrone Environmental Services, 2018) covers a portion of the plan area and identifies rare and fragile terrestrial ecosystems that should be protected.
+The report includes the following categories of ecosystems: Cliff, Freshwater, Herbaceous, Intertidal, Mature Forest, Old Forest, Riparian, Seasonally Flooded Agricultural Fields, Sparsely Vegetated, Wetland and Woodland.
+These upland and aquatic ecosystems provide important breeding, overwintering, cover and foraging habitat for native wildlife, such as the Western toad.
+Native plants, wildlife and their habitat in ecosystems are sensitive particularly vulnerable to threats posed by invasive plant species.

-A development permit area designation is required to ensure protection of these ecosystems from the gradual degradation of these rare areas by human activities and includes measures to protect these areas The Sensitive Ecosystems Inventory
+A development permit area designation is required to ensure protection of these ecosystems from the gradual degradation of

+The Sensitive Ecosystems Inventory